-When we react, it gives us a moments release, yet we can then feel bad for reacting and often we then blame ourself.
+When we react, it gives us a moments release, yet we can then feel guilt for reacting and often, we then blame ourselves.

-So now you may have learnt to not react or to seek revenge when they pull a new stunt, that causes you to feel angry, it still brings out your anger.
-You can not control what they do, you can control, how you handle you, how long you hold onto that anger and how you let it affect you.
+So now you may have learnt not to react or seek revenge when a narcissist pulls a new stunt, does something that causes you to feel frustrated, angry, it still brings out your anger.
+You can not control what they do.
+You can control how you handle yourself, how long you hold onto that anger and how you let it affect you.

-You go through three emotional feelings, first is the anger when they provoke you.
-Then comes the rage when you want to react, then comes the resentment especially if you reacted, as you feel bad for how you reacted or held onto that anger.
+You go through three emotional feelings when someone provokes you.
+First is anger when they provoke you.
+Then comes the rage when you want to react, then comes the resentment, especially if you reacted, as you feel bad for how you reacted or held onto that anger.

 The A teams great MR T “I pity the fool.”

-A Definition of “Pity” The Merrian-Webster defines pity as “sympathetic sorrow for one suffering, distressed, or unhappy.”
+A Definition of pity is sympathetic sorrow for one suffering, distress, or unhappiness.

 When you pity someone, you lose the anger, you no longer feel the need to react, and you no longer hold the resentment.

-You can not control what someone says, but you can always take control of your perceptions and your reactions, it takes work at first, but it becomes easier, and you can hit that point if you have a wish and I drive to do so.
+You can not control what someone says, but you can always take control of your perceptions and your reactions.
+It takes work at first, but it becomes easier, and you can hit that point if you have a wish and a drive within yourself to do so.

 How to not react?
 Remember, it will never hurt the other person as much as it hurts you.

 How to lose the resentment?
-Keeping the thought in mind that, when you keep hold of that resentment, you’re allowing someone to live in your mind without paying any rent.
+Keeping the thought in mind that when you keep hold of that resentment, you’re allowing someone to live in your mind without paying any rent.
+To mess with your emotions.
 Pattern interrupt and shift them straight back out of your headspace.

 There is nothing wrong with anger.
-It’s a human reaction when you’re provoked, served to actually protect you, when you react, however, you the feel shame for how you reacted, which lasts a lot longer than that temporary relief from reactions.
-Narcissists live with that inner shame on a daily basis, why they must project onto others, gain the reaction, blame them for reacting thus removing the shame from themselves, yet it’s only ever a temporary fix, why they continue the cycle of abuse and negativity, never learning, never growing, never healing.
+It’s a human reaction when you’re provoked, served actually to protect you.
+However, when you react, you can then feel shame for how you reacted, which lasts a lot longer than that temporary relief from reactions.
+Narcissists live with that inner shame on a daily basis, why they must project onto others, gain the reaction, blame them for reacting, thus removing the shame from themselves.
+Yet, it’s only ever a temporary fix, why they continue the cycle of abuse and negativity, never learning, never growing, never healing.

 They can not fix who they are.
-You can not fix who they are.
-You can, however, fix how you feel, for a far happier more full filling life,
+You can, however, fix how you feel for a far happier, more full filling life,

-It all takes time, it takes work, and it takes effort if you keep going with a mindset of where you want to be you will get there, believe in you.
+It all takes time, it takes work, and it takes effort.
+If you keep going with a mindset of where you want to be, you will get there, believe in yourself.